Guide for GitHub Copilot (VS Code)

 User configuration (global)

-To make BitoAIArchitect available in ALL projects:
+To make BitoAIArchitect available in ALL projects, create a user-level mcp.json file:

 Windows